ReportedUser/Robot_Control_with_depth_camera/README.md

 ## Requirements

-This package is used on ROS Noetic and makes use of Universal Robot drivers.
+This package is used on ROS Noetic and makes use of Universal Robot drivers, you will also need to install some python libraries to make everything work.
-Install ROS Noteic and then follow [Universal Robot drivers](https://github.com/UniversalRobots/Universal_Robots_ROS_Driver/tree/master) installation guide.
+Install [ROS Noteic](http://wiki.ros.org/noetic/Installation/Ubuntu) and then follow [Universal Robot drivers](https://github.com/UniversalRobots/Universal_Robots_ROS_Driver/tree/master) installation guide.

 Create a RoS workspace by:
 ```